-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 1.
-Capital Programme and infrastructure assets 1.1 Capital works.
+1. Capital Programme and infrastructure assets 1.1 Capital Works.
 Programmes and projects are assumed to be delivered within budget and on time.
 The capital programme is generally managed within overall budget allocations requiring changes to programme or project budget to be found within available budgets.
 At a corporate level provision is made for delayed delivery by forecasting an annual capital budget carry forward based on delivery trends.
-There may also be some projects delivered ahead of forecast and these will be To the extent possible Council staff seek to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
-Those that are unable to be completed as planned in the Annual Plan may be carried forward.
-The implications of this are: • possible additional reactive opex; not all delays lead to additional costs. • possible reduction in opex if the delay relates to a new facility. • projects may cost more than planned due to inflation. managed within borrowing allowances via bring backs.
-See also 3.8 for Covid impact. less funds will need to be borrowed in the short term.
-Delaying new borrowing will impact on the timing of financing costs. possible reduction to levels of service.
+There may also be some projects delivered ahead of forecast and these will be managed within borrowing allowances via bring backs. requirements.
+See also 3.8 for Covid impact. • projects may cost more than plant • less funds will need to be borrowed financing costs.

-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
 1.2 Sources of funds for replacing assets.
 The sources of funds will occur as projected.
 Funding does not occur as projected and borrowing is required.
 Low Council is well placed to borrow funds as required and remain within its LGFA benchmarks.
-The impact on rates for every \$10 million of additional borrowing for capital works is a 0.11% increase to rates spread over two years.
+The impact to ratepayers of every \$10 million of additional borrowing for capital works is a 0.11% increase to rates spread over two years.
 This increase accounts for the interest cost and repayment of the borrowing over 30 years.
 1.3 Asset life.
-Useful life of assets is as recorded in asset management plans or based upon professional advice (the Accounting Policies Asset revaluations differ to that planned and change the projected carrying values of the assets and Moderate Council maintains its databases with the latest condition information.
-However, piped networks are below ground making remaining life more difficult to accurately assess. detail the useful lives by asset class).
-Ideally assets are replaced just in time.
+Useful life of assets is as recorded in asset management plans or based upon professional advice (the Accounting Policies Useful live of an asset/s is significantly shorter than expected.
+Moderate Council maintains its databases with the latest condition information.
+However, piped networks are below ground making remaining life more difficult to assess. detail the useful lives by asset class).
+Ideally assets need to be replaced just in time.
 Earlier replacement would put more pressure on the Council's capital programme, leading to higher depreciation expense and financing costs.
-Late replacement leads to more expensive replacement costs plus generally greater negative impacts on the operational costs, quality of service and environmental effects. statement of financial position reflects the correct asset values.
+Late replacement leads to more expensive replacements costs plus generally greater impacts on the operational costs, community and the environment.
+1.4 Carrying value of assets.
+The opening statement of financial position reflects the correct asset values.
+The carrying value of assets are revalued on a Asset revaluations will differ to that planned and change projected carrying values of the assets and depreciation expense.
 Low Land and buildings were revalued as at 30 June 2021.
-Waste water, water supply and stormwater assets were revalued at 30 June 2020.
+Waste water, water supply and stormwater, were revalued at 30 June 2020. regular basis.
 Roading assets were revalued at 30 June 2019.
 The valuation of the Council's facilities and infrastructural assets at optimum depreciated replacement cost involves a significant amount of judgement in estimating the replacement unit cost, asset condition (for underground assets) and the remaining useful life of the assets.